RaVeR76/BubbleBobbleBonkers/README.md

 ---

+>Now the **Bugs** don't work .....
+They just make you worse ....
+But I know I'll see your **Code** again !!! *(Sing It)*

-Before February I had never seen JavaScript or knew what it did ....
-I only knew it was a programming language.
+Before February I had never seen **JavaScript** or knew what it did ....
+I only knew it was a *programming language*.
 Fast forward 3 months and BOOM !
 I'm about to hand in my MS2, a cool wee game made from HTML, CSS and now Javascript.
-I had a few bugs to be honest, some <em>major heart breaking dream crushing ones</em> and some not so dramatic.
+I had a few bugs to be honest, some *major heart breaking dream crushing ones* and some not so dramatic.
 I will try get through them as best as I can below.

 ### **Turned Cards Won't Display On iOS Devices**